vmchale/ats-format/README.md

 ## License

-All code except `test/data/left-pad.dats` is license under the BSD3 license.
+All code except `test/data/left-pad.dats` is licensed under the BSD3 license.